Davi9130/frontend-interview-api/README.md

 - Case 2: 404 Not Found.
 You should see the 404 not found page at http://localhost:3000/v2/customer?id=2
 - Case 3: Connection error (eg timeout).

+You can refresh the web page to test the case 1 (500 error with a 50% possibility).

 V2 endpoint is `http://localhost:3001/api/v2/customers/${customerId}`

 <img width="462" alt="React_App-2" src="https://user-images.githubusercontent.com/1451339/135393918-5d458b70-e862-4166-910a-80849c92db9a.png">